gomezc1/gomezc1/README.md

 ## China #1 c:

-Graduating and you can't stop me :)
+Graduating and you can't stop me!